 We apply interdisciplinary research to advance the sustainable management of coastal lands and marine habitats.
 Our work often focuses on conservation planning for nearshore habitats and fisheries, protected areas, and sustainability policies for coastal governments, including climate adaptation.
 Geographic foci include the Southeast U.S. and the Northwest Caribbean.

 Applied science and policy products from this work are published in over 20 research journals and 4 books, over 75 peer-reviewed publications total (below).
-We co-chair the IUCN Snapper, Seabream & Grunt Specialist Group and served many local through international advisory panels and boards (below).
+We co-chair the IUCN Snapper, Seabream & Grunt Specialist Group and serve many local through international advisory panels and boards (below).
 Graduate students and funded undergraduates.

-In 2022, the Florida Tech Sustainability Program completed its 12th year with over 175 graduates in the Bachelor of Science in Sustainability Studies or the Sustainability Minor (from over 30 majors on campus).
-Student senior research projects have co-generated sustainability innovations with many Space Coast cities, non-profits, and businesses, and with many campus programs at Florida Tech.
-The Coastal Climate Adaptation Library has >2700 documents from 90 global regions, including >100 documents on Climate Communications.
+From 2011 through 2022, the Florida Tech Sustainability Program has produced 180 graduates with the Bachelor of Science in Sustainability Studies or the Sustainability Minor (from over 30 majors on campus).
+Student senior research projects have co-generated sustainability advances with six Space Coast cities and towns, and diverse non-profit and business partners, including many offices at Florida Tech.
+The Coastal Climate Adaptation Library contains >2700 documents from 90 global regions, including >100 documents on Climate Communications.

 Ph.D.
 Rosenstiel School of Marine & Atmospheric Sciences, University of Miami